ForHemer/ForHemer/README.md

 -->

 ### Hi there 👋
 I'm Hemerson Foreste from Port-au-Prince, Haiti.
 Web development and Technology enthusiastic.
 Interested in coding and project management.
-Love litterature and music.
+Love literature and music.
 Always learning.
 Open to new opportunities.

 - 🔭 I’m currently focused on JavaScript, CSS, API and DOM
 - 🌱 I’m currently learning Web Development